Falven/marktree-docs/README.md

 - **Pro license validation** (your license key is sent to the licensing endpoint)
 - **Model metadata fetch** for the token counter (fetched from OpenRouter model listings)
 - **Copilot Proxy** (only if you start it): requests to the proxy are forwarded to VS Code’s Language Model API/GitHub Copilot.
+It now runs as a separate, high-performance local proxy process so your editor stays responsive.
 MarkTree is not designed to store your prompts.

 Read the full policy in **`PRIVACY_POLICY.md`**.